 And yet, a year or so ago when we looked at the National Joint Registry (which records the procedures carried out by joint surgeons across the UK) it was interesting – and a little unnerving – to find that the single most common number of partial knee replacements tackled annually by surgeons was one.

-When Prof Briggs visited my NHS trust (Mid Yorks) and asked “who’s doing partial knees?” about ten hands went up.
-He rightly explained why that was too many, which is when I and my Yorkshire Knee Clinic colleague Jim Newman became the two prime partial knee replacement surgeons for our particular hospital trust.
-As a result we went from performing 15 or so a year to doing 70-100 each annually.
+When Prof Briggs visited NHS trust (Mid Yorks) and asked “who’s doing partial knees?” about ten hands went up.
+He rightly explained why that was too many, which is when my Yorkshire Knee Clinic colleague Jim Newman became the one of the prime partial knee replacement surgeons for that particular hospital trust (going from performing 15 or so a year to doing 70-100 annually).
 Naturally, you become far more specialised far more quickly doing such a large number of operations.

 Knee revision complexity

 The value of centralising complex work becomes even clearer in the case of knee revisions.
 Revisions are more unpredictable.
 There’s more patient-specific ‘kit’ required (implants etc).
 Surgery often takes longer and the complexity often requires two surgeons to be present.

 Prof. Briggs reported that these should be done in specialised units (i.e. major centres such as Mid Yorks), by surgeons who deal with complex knee conditions all the time.

 So when you’re researching knee surgeons (private or NHS), focus on the surgeon’s experience in your particular procedure.
 That way, there’s a far greater chance they’ll get it right first time.

 Talk to an experienced knee surgeon about your knee pain.

 Private appointments weekly at The Duchy Hospital Harrogate & Nuffield Hospital Leeds

 Can I Have A Knee Replacement?